 Pastor David Rials is the lead pastor at Northpoint Church, El Dorado, AR. www.northpointeldo.org

 What we ever receive is only a mere refraction of what The Giver has to offer~ We can, however, enlarge our capacity to receive more of the offering.
 We must, first, expand our vision by allowing in more light and then reposition ourselves past our own zenith so we can see beyond the horizon.
-Then, and only then, are we enabled to reflect what we have received. ~ag(2015-0220)
+Then, and only then, are we enabled to fully reflect what we have been given. ~ag(2015-0220)

 ~ ♥ ~